 SP Energy Networks have launched the UK's first fleet of six fully electric buses serving rural communities, in partnership with transport group Stagecoach West Scotland.
-Due to the length of the rural bus route, this project will be the first in Scotland to introduce opportunity charging where buses benefit from rapid and intense charges of power on route, rather than the traditional technique that sees buses charging overnight for hours at a time.
+Due to the length of the rural bus route, this project will be the first in Scotland to introduce opportunity charging where buses benefit from rapid and intense charges of power on route, rather than buses charging overnight.

 This is through the introduction of Scotland's first 'pantograph' charging point at Kilmarnock Bus Station, which will supply power through special electrical connectors built into the roof of the zero-emissions electric buses.